ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 🔖 Licensed under the MIT License.
 See LICENSE.md for details.

-## 🙏 Acknowledgements

-- 🎉 A special thank you to the **Supabase team** for developing such a versatile and user-friendly tool.
-Their commitment to making database interaction seamless and efficient has greatly enhanced this project.
-- 🛠 Appreciation goes to **TypeScript** for its powerful type system that makes JavaScript code safer and easier to understand.
-This project leverages TypeScript to ensure code reliability and maintainability.
-- 🌐 Thanks to **Vercel** for their innovative platform and tools like `@vercel/ai`, which simplify the deployment process and enhance the integration of AI features into web applications.
-- 🤖 Gratitude to **Langchain** for their toolkit that makes it easier to build language AI applications, enabling this project to integrate complex AI functionalities with ease.
-- 💡 This project also benefits from the innovative `@supabase/ssr` package, which seamlessly integrates Supabase authentication with Next.js server-side rendering, providing a robust foundation for secure and efficient user authentication.

-Each of these contributions has been invaluable in creating a comprehensive, secure, and user-friendly application.
-Thank you for your tools, services, and the community support that makes projects like this possible.

 ## 📦 Packages Used

 - 🧰 Material-UI (`@mui/material`, `@mui/icons-material`): Provides a comprehensive suite of UI tools for React applications.